ciju/gotunnel/README.md

     Connect to vxyz.localtunnel.net

 The server is running on ec2 small instance, so although free, might not be able to handle much load.
-You can deploy the server on your own
-machine (ec2 instance etc), and connect the client to it.
+You can deploy the server on your own machine (ec2 instance etc), and connect the client to it.
 More below.<link>

 ### How is it different from the original [localtunnel](http://progrium.com/localtunnel/)?

-It supports HTTP/S and **websocket**.
+It supports HTTP/S and **WebSocket**.
 And, more of a technical difference, works by forwarding connections at TCP level.

 ## Installation ##